Best Principal Submatrix Selection for the Maximum Entropy Sampling Problem: Scalable Algorithms and Performance

 \ABSTRACT{This paper studies a classic maximum entropy sampling problem (MESP), which aims to select the most informative principal submatrix of a prespecified size from a covariance matrix.
-MESP has been widely applied to many areas, including healthcare, power system, manufacturing and data science.
 By investigating its Lagrangian dual and primal characterization, we derive a novel convex integer program for MESP and show that its continuous relaxation yields a near-optimal solution.
-The results motivate us to study an efficient sampling algorithm and develop its approximation bound for MESP, which improves the best-known bound in literature.
+The results motivate us to develop a sampling algorithm and derive its approximation bound for MESP, which improves the best-known bound in literature.
 We then provide an efficient deterministic implementation of the sampling algorithm with the same approximation bound.
-By developing new mathematical tools for the singular matrices and analyzing the Lagrangian dual of the proposed convex integer program, we investigate the widely-used local search algorithm and prove its first-known approximation bound for MESP.
-The proof techniques further inspire us with an efficient implementation of the local search algorithm.
+Besides, we investigate the widely-used local search algorithm and prove its first-known approximation bound for MESP.
+The proof techniques further inspire us an efficient implementation of the local search algorithm.
 Our numerical experiments demonstrate that these approximation algorithms can efficiently solve medium-sized and large-scale instances to near-optimality.
-Our proposed algorithms are coded and released as open-source software.
 Finally, we extend the analyses to the A-Optimal MESP (A-MESP), where the objective is to minimize the trace of the inverse of the selected principal submatrix. }

 \KEYWORDS{Maximum Entropy Sampling Problem; Convex Integer Program; Sampling Algorithm; Local Search Algorithm; A-Optimality.}